tm41m/daikon/README.md

 # daikon
-Our REST API framework built on Flask
+Our REST API framework built on Flask.

+# Quickstart

+To set up a local development environment, you will need `docker`.

-1) docker build -t tm41m/daikon .
+1) Build your image with `docker build -t tm41m/daikon:0.1 .`

-2) docker run --name daikon-api -d -p 5858:5858 tm41m/daikon:0.1
+2) Run a container of the application with `docker run --name daikon-api -d -p 5858:5858 tm41m/daikon:0.1`